-Pursuit of man known for running from deputies ends in Wateree River - South Carolina Radio Network
+Chase of man known for running from deputies ends in Wateree River - South Carolina Radio Network

-A man the Kershaw County Sheriff called a “one-man crime spree” is behind bars after leading deputies in a chase that ended in the Wateree River Friday.
+A suspect the Kershaw County sheriff called a “one-man crime spree” is in the department’s custody after leading deputies in a chase that ended in the Wateree River last week.

-Based on 26-year-old Cody Jackson’s history of running from them in the past, Kershaw County deputies had a helicopter and tracking dogs ready when they attempted to arrest him Friday evening.
+Kershaw County deputies said they had a helicopter and tracking dogs ready when they attempted to arrest 26-year-old Cody Jackson on Friday, due to his history of running from them.
 Sheriff James Matthews said Jackson’s criminal history includes several incidents of him running from police.

 “Cody Jackson is a one-man crime spree,” said Matthews.
 “No sooner is he released from jail then he immediately begins preying on the citizens of Kershaw and Richland counties.
 We get warrants for him and every effort to arrest him on those warrants ends up in a pursuit.
 The only relief the community gets from his actions is when he is in jail.
 Hopefully, after this episode he will find himself behind bars for the maximum his charges will allow.”

-As deputies attempted to pull him over on U-S 601, deputies said Jackson took off with a woman passenger in the car.
-Despite hitting stop sticks, Matthews said Jackson continued to lead them down dirt roads on private property until his car splashed into the Wateree River.
-Officers in the helicopter were able to warn deputies of the upcoming riverbank toward which Jackson was headed so they could pull up in time.
+As deputies attempted to pull him over on U.S. Highway 601, deputies said Jackson took off with a female passenger in the car.
+Despite hitting stop sticks, Jackson continued to lead deputies down dirt roads on private property until his car splashed into the Wateree River, according to the sheriff.
+Deputies were able to stop in time because officers in the helicopter warned them of the upcoming riverbank.

-As he was standing in the water, Jackson screamed to deputies he couldn’t swim and was taken into custody.
-Deputies had to rescue the woman from the river.
+Matthews said Jackson screamed while standing in the water that he could not swim.
+He was then arrested while the deputies rescued the woman from the river.

-Jackson was out on bond when the pursuit started.
-Following this incident he is charged him with failure to stop for a blue light, habitual traffic offender, driving under suspension (3rd and subsequent offense), and petit larceny.
+Jackson was out on bond at the time of the chase.
+He was charged Friday with failure to stop for a blue light, habitual traffic offender, driving under suspension (3rd and subsequent offense), and petit larceny.
 He was also charged on outstanding warrants for failure to stop for a blue light, driving under suspension, habitual traffic offender and grand larceny.

 He’s now being held on $94,000 bond.

-According to Matthews, Jackson is very well known to Kershaw and Richland County authorities.
-He has previously been arrested for breaking into an auto/tanks where fuel is stored, malicious injury to personal property, damaging property to obtain metal, driving under suspension (multiple arrests), possession of a stolen vehicle, kidnapping (multiple offenses), criminal domestic violence (multiple offenses), possession of meth/cocaine base, giving false information, receiving stolen goods, failure to stop for a blue light, operating unregistered auto, habitual traffic offender, numerous narcotics violations and malicious injury to real property.
+Matthews said Jackson is very well known to authorities.
+He has previous arrests for breaking into an auto and tanks where fuel is stored, malicious injury to personal property, damaging property to obtain metal, driving under suspension , possession of a stolen vehicle, kidnapping, criminal domestic violence, possession of meth/cocaine base, giving false information, receiving stolen goods, failure to stop for a blue light, operating unregistered auto, habitual traffic offender, numerous narcotics violations and malicious injury to real property.